BrandXX/brandxx.github.io/js/README.md

    - Interactive service toggles or accordions

 3. **Navigation Enhancements**
-   - Mobile menu toggle functionality
    - Sticky header on scroll
    - Active link highlighting
+   - Dropdown submenus (if needed in the future)

 4. **Performance Optimizations**
    - Lazy loading for images